How To Write A Best Man Speech That Everyone Will Remember

 Any best man (or maid of honor, of course) looking to deliver a great wedding speech is well advised to take a note from Lincoln and keep it short.
 He’s also well advised to make it a bit lighter than the remarks the 16th President delivered on that early November day.

-To start your speech strong, go with a tried-and-true opening formula: introduce yourself.
-Briefly explain who you are in relation to the groom, and then quickly move on to talking about the man himself and his new spouse.
+You may be able to find best man speech examples, but the best ones come straight from you.
+It may not be a good idea to follow a generic best man speech template, but to start your speech strong, you can go with a tried-and-true opening formula: introduce yourself.
+Briefly explain who you are in relation to the groom – are you his brother, best friend, cousin – and then quickly move on to talking about the man himself and his new spouse.
 Quickly because the speech is not about you, and because giving a great best man speech means being short and, for the most part, sweet.

 The shorter the better, frankly.
 Look to Abraham Lincoln for inspiration and try to keep your remarks to under three minutes, which means trying to keep your whole speech to around 300 words or a bit more.